 The lightly.data module provides a dataset wrapper and collate functions.
 The collate functions are in charge of the data augmentations which are crucial for self-supervised learning.

 The lightly.loss module contains implementations of popular self-supervised training loss functions.

-The lightly.models module holds the implementation of the ResNet as well as self- supervised methods.
-Currently implements:
+The lightly.models module holds the implementation of the ResNet as well as heads for self-supervised methods.
+It currently implements the heads of:

 The lightly.transforms module implements custom data transforms.
 Currently implements:

 The lightly.utils package provides global utility methods.
 The io module contains utility to save and load embeddings in a format which is understood by the Lightly library.